-The Company's primary competitor in the Chinese e-commerce market is Alibaba which is predicted to capture a 55.9% share of online retail sales in China for 2019.
-After Alibaba is JD.com, which is predicted to capture 16.7% of the Chinese e-commerce market in 2019.
-Notably, Pinduoduo, a group buying platform, currently holds 7.3% of the e-commerce market.27
+The most notable entity in the Chinese e-commerce market is Alibaba which was predicted to capture a 55.9% share of online retail sales in China for 2019.
+After Alibaba is JD.com, which was predicted to capture 16.7% of the Chinese e-commerce market in 2019.
+Notably, Pinduoduo, a group buying platform, currently holds 7.3% of the e-commerce market.

-Regarding the cross-border e-commerce market, NetEase Kaola, Tmall Global and JD Worldwide are key CBEC import players holding 26.2%, 22.4% and 13.4% respectively of the Chinese CBEC market in the first half of 2018.28
+Regarding the cross-border e-commerce market, NetEase Kaola, Tmall Global and JD Worldwide are key CBEC import players that held 26.2%, 22.4% and 13.4% respectively of the Chinese CBEC market in the first half of 2018.

-While the Company has various competitors in the CBEC market, it has sought to differentiate itself to compete effectively with its key competitors:
+While the Company has various competitors in the CBEC market, it has sought to differentiate itself to compete effectively with these other actors in the following respects: